If you are unhappy

 In many cases it will be possible to deal with your complaint straightaway and a telephone call to let you know we have resolved your problem may be enough.
 If not it may be appropriate to write and tell you what action we have taken or to explain the position.
 You are entitled to a reply within 10 working days.
 If the matter cannot be resolved in that time, you should get a letter explaining why not and giving you a new deadline.

 What to do next...

-Stage 2 - To the Professional Standards officer
+Stage 2 - To the Corporate Services Officer

-If you are unhappy with the outcome of Stage 1, you can take the matter further and ask that the Council’s Professional Standards Officer consider the matter who will aim to respond within 20 working days.
+If you are unhappy with the outcome of Stage 1, you can take the matter further and ask that a member of the Corporate Services Team consider the matter.
+They will aim to respond within 20 working days.

 Make a Complaint Now »